According to the CDC, 80% of COVID-19-related deaths reported in the U.S. have been among adults 65 and older.

 However, there is growing concern that this guidance may also prevent seniors from getting the medical care they need.

-A new survey shows more than half of older Americans, many with chronic conditions, cancelled or delayed medical treatment during the first month of social distancing.
+A new survey shows more than half of older Americans, canceled or delayed medical treatment during March and April.

 As the country navigates the ongoing pandemic, keeping seniors healthy and out of the hospital should be a top priority.
 Now, more than ever, it is critical that older adults can easily access home health care services.

 Each year, millions of Americans rely on home health for the essential medical services they need.
 These services are delivered to the patient at home as they recover from illness, injury, a medical procedure, or manage a chronic condition.
-This care, provided by an experienced team of nurses, therapists, and home health aides, is designed to help the patient achieve the best possible outcome and regain their independence.
+Provided by an experienced team of nurses, therapists, and aides, home health care is designed to help the patient achieve the best possible outcome and regain their independence.

 When patients are unable to access the care they need, they risk developing complications that can lead to unnecessary hospitalizations.
 In the hospital setting, they are far more likely to come into contact with COVID-19.